rust-lang/rfcs/text/0000-box-error-alias.md

  3. A place in the standard library to document the pattern of using a trait object to return any error, aiding discoverability.

-Currently what happens in practice is rust programmers either create an alias for `Box<dyn Error + Send + Sync + 'static>` in some utility module, where each user will use a sligtly different name, or just write out the full type that `BoxFuture` aliases.
+Currently what happens in practice is Rust programmers either create an alias for `Box<dyn Error + Send + Sync + 'static>` in some utility module, where each user will use a sligtly different name, or just write out the full type that `BoxFuture` aliases.